dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 early.
 If you hold on to your shares for at least 2 years from the date of grant and 1 year from the date of exercise, the IRS will tax you at the capital gains tax rate if/when you sell the shares.
-If you sell prior to the 1 and 2 year timelines you will be taxes at your normal tax rate.
+If you sell prior to the 1 and 2 year timelines you will be taxed at your normal tax rate.
 The capital gains rate is 15% for people in the 25-35% tax bracket.

 ### Exercise up to where AMT equals regular tax